Below are some reasons to eat more healthy pineapple and how to add delicious pineapple to your diet.

 Of course, pineapple like everything else should be eaten in moderation.
 It is famous for being an amazing meat tenderizer and for this reason it can deteriorate the lining of the mouth and corner of the lips.
 Many people have experienced sensitivity after eating too much pineapple so aim for no more than 250 grammes of fresh pineapple a day.

-Being a fruit that contains high levels of vitamin C makes it both excellent for general immune health but risky for those who suffer stomach conditions such as ulcers.
+risky for those who suffer stomach conditions such as ulcers.
 Pineapple can be incorporated into baking, smoothies, relishes and meals and helps boost the body’s requirements for many of its vitamins and minerals.
 It is a delicious way to help reach your 5 a day quota of fresh fruit and vegetables and its all round health benefits make it the perfect way to keep children healthy.

-So Here are the Top 5 Benefits to Eating More Pineapple
+So, Here are the Top 5 Benefits to Eating More Pineapple

 Pineapples make a healthy snack and can be added to salads and stir fries.
 However you like to eat yours, whether you choose frozen, canned, or fresh, know that you won’t be sorry.
 Here are five benefits to eating pineapple.